Merzalben: Mountains

 Merzalben is encompassed by 6 mountains.
-Located about two kilometers east of the town are the mountains Winschertberg and Schlossberg, reaching 1709.32ft (521m) and 1433.73ft (437m) tall, respectively.
-Further south-east are the Wartenberg and its plateau, the Wartenberger Kopf, at 1617.45ft (493 m), as well as the Vorderer Winschertkopf and the Schmale Hals.
-In the outermost eastern region of the district, the Weißenberg and Hortenkopf rise to 2000.98ft (609.9m) and 1988.84ft (606.2m) tall, with the 1938.32ft (590.8m) tall Mühlenberg stretching along the boundary to Leimen in the west.
+Located about two kilometers east of the town are the mountains Winschertberg and Schlossberg, reaching 1709.32 ft (521m) and 1433.73 ft (437m) tall, respectively.
+Further south-east are the Wartenberg and its plateau, the Wartenberger Kopf, at 1617.45 ft (493 m), as well as the Vorderer Winschertkopf and the Schmale Hals.
+In the outermost eastern region of the district, the Weißenberg and Hortenkopf rise to 2000.98 ft (609.9m) and 1988.84 ft (606.2m) tall, with the 1938.32 ft (590.8m) tall Mühlenberg stretching along the boundary to Leimen in the west.

 Bodies of Water

 The Palatine Watershed (German: Pfälzische Hauptwasserscheide) runs directly through the municipal area with the Merzalbe flowing through the settlement area and the Wilhelmsbach connecting from the left.
 The Wartenbach flows further south, beyond the watershed and the residential areas, and is dammed shortly after its source to form the Gambswoog.
 Its left tributary, Scheidbach, initially forms the district boundary, which is then continued by the Wartenbach.
 In the area of the Merzalben/Münchweiler/Wilgartswiesen district triangle, the Wartenbach flows from the left into the Lauter, which starts about one kilometer north-west, above the Wieslauterhof, and continues past the district of Merzalben after absorbing the Wartenbach.